ShermanPI/WarmUpNodeJs/README.md

 # Node.js WarmUp

 After some time, I needed to remember some Node.js basics.
 Here is my WarmUp repository, where I will be putting a checkmark (✅) after completing each exercise.
+Feel free to use it as you want, my exercises answers will be on here too. 😁

 ## Table of Contents